engineering87/dotnet-design-patterns/README.md

 ## Why Use Design Patterns?
 Design patterns act as a toolbox of proven solutions, helping developers create better, more efficient, and maintainable software.
 They offer a structured approach to problem-solving, improve code readability, and facilitate collaboration among team members.

+## Repository Layout
+Each design pattern category has its own directory and each pattern inside has its own folder, its description and its source code.

 ## How to Contribute
 Thank you for considering to help out with the source code!